Malcolm Stewart, President

 Eileen Britt (University Liaison)

-Eileen has been a member of the College since its inception, and has been involved in College matters at local and national level over this time.
-Eileen completed her PG Diploma in Clinical Psychology at the University of Waikato in 1986, and since then has worked in mental health, health, criminal justice, and research settings.
-Her current employment includes Clinical Educator with the PG Diploma in Clinical Psychology programme at the University of Canterbury, Research Fellow with the Department of Psychological Medicine (Christchurch School of Medicine and Health Sciences), and Clinical Psychologist at the Diabetes Centre (Christchurch Hospital).
+Eileen is a Fellow of the NZCCP and has been a member of the College since its inception.
+She has been involved in College matters at local and national level over this time.
+Eileen completed her PG Diploma in Clinical Psychology at the University of Waikato in 1986, and since then has worked in mental health, health, criminal justice, research and university settings.
+She is currently Associate Professor with the Post-Graduate Diploma in Clinical Psychology programme at the University of Canterbury.

 Caroline Greig (Executive Director)